Atlas975/Notes/DistributedSystems/SystemStructure/Blockchain.md

 ![[Pasted image 20240511195630.png|400|400]]

-- This is done with a brute force attack but the result is easy to verify
+- This is done with a brute force attack but the result is easy to verify.
 - Double-spending is avoided by having each miner verify the entire chain of transactions
+- Performing the PoW often includes a reward for the miner as incentive, this helps remedy the freeloader problem common in [[Peer_to_peer_systems|P2P]] systems
 ## Transactions
 - Bitcoin is a common example of a transaction based blockchain, a coin in this system is a chain of digital signatures.
 Anyone can follow transaction history and verify transactions
 - Nodes must reach consensus on the transactions to be included in the blockchain to prevent issues like double-spending.